Resistant Starch

 What is the recommended dosage of Resistant Starch?

-Does Resistant Starch interact with medications?
+Does Resistant Starch interact with any medications?